Exposing the dead-cone effect of jet quenching in QCD medium: Introduction

 \section{Introduction}

-In Quantum Chromodynamics (QCD), the vacuum is not transparent to a fast parton, and it induces gluon emissions in a process that can be described as a parton shower.
-The parton shower evolves into a multi-parton final state, then can hadronize into a cluster of final state hadrons in the same direction, which can be detected and recognized as jets~\cite{2019Looking}.
+In Quantum Chromodynamics (QCD), the vacuum induces a fast parton emitting gluon in a process that can be described as a parton shower.
+The parton shower evolves into a multi-parton final state, then harmonizes into a cluster of final state hadrons in a similar direction, which can be detected and recognized as jets~\cite{2019Looking}.
 It has been observed in particle colliders that the fast parton can be produced in the initial hard scatterings with large momentum transfer, and then make subsequent emissions resulting in additional productions of quarks and gluons, and then be reconstructed as jets in the final state.

 One can expect the radiation from a parton of Mass ($\rm M$) and energy ($\rm E$) will be suppressed within an angular size of $\rm M/E$.
 Such a phenomenon was named as the dead-cone effect~\cite{Dokshitzer:1991fd}, which manifested itself indirectly in various heavy flavor-related observables in particle collider experiments~\cite{CMS:2019jis,DELPHI:2000edu,SLD:1999cuj,Llorente:2014bha}.
-An iterative jet declustering technique~\cite{Frye:2017yrw, Dreyer:2018nbf,Caucal:2021cfb,Caucal:2019uvr} is emerged to help expose the jet substructure to the most basic splitting structure experimentally.
-ALICE report suggested a comparison between the emission angle distribution of charm-quark initiated splittings in $\rm D^0$-meson tagged jets and that of light parton initiated splittings in inclusive jets produced in p+p collision at $13$~TeV at proper radiator's energy intervals.
-One can directly observe the dead-cone effect of the charm quark for the first time~\cite{ALICE:2021aqk}.
+An iterative jet declustering technique~\cite{Frye:2017yrw,Dreyer:2018nbf,Cunqueiro:2018jbh} has emerged to help expose the jet substructure to the most basic splitting structure experimentally.
+ALICE report~\cite{ALICE:2021aqk} suggested a comparison between the emission angle distribution of charm-quark initiated splittings in $\rm D^0$-meson tagged jets and that of light parton initiated splittings in inclusive jets produced in p+p collision at $13$~TeV at proper radiator's energy intervals.
+One can directly observe the dead-cone effect of the charm quark for the first time.